rustyeddy/rustyeddy.com/content/iot-logs/iot-gateway-mqtt.md

 ## Get Ready To _Go_

 The IoT Hub was written in the _Go_ programming language.
-I'll summarize and say that _Go_ is an excellent programming langauge for this project.
+In a nutshell, _Go_ is an excellent programming langauge for this project.

-I won't get into various reasons why Go is better or worse than any other language, suffice it to say that this project could have been written in most any modern language including but not limited to:
-C++, Rust, Python, Node/JS, Java and it's machine code variants, and so on.

-A couple immediate advantages that _Go_ does bring with it include the fact that it is a _compiled_ language making the executable binaries:
+A couple immediate features that I love about Go does bring with it include the fact that it is a _compiled_ language making the executable binaries:

 1. Self contained with no external libraries required.
 That means you